MasahikoSawada/pscan/README.md

 `pscan.n_workers` specifies the number of parallel workers.

 # Functions
+## p_tuplescan(regclass)

+Scan given table using tuple scanning method described above with parallel workers specified by `pscan.n_workers'.

+## p_brangescan(regclass)

+Scan given table using block range scanning method described above with parallel workers specified by second argument.

-## p_tuplescan(table)
+## p_tuplescan(regclass, int)

-Scan given table using tuple scanning method described above.
+Scan given table using tuple scanning method described above with parallel workers specified by `pscan.n_workers'.

-## p_brangescan(table)
+## p_brangescan(regclass, int)

-Scan given table using block range scanning method described above.
+Scan given table using block range scanning method described above with parallel workers specified by second argument.

+# Compare with Parallel Seq Scan in PostgreSQL 9.6.

+To compare with Parallel SeqScan in PostgreSQL 9.6, Both p_tuplescan() and p_brangescan() do and don't following procedure.

+## Don't
+- Visibility check
+  - They're assumed that table doesn't have garbage and is all visible.
+- Filtering
+  - They fetch all tuples.

+## Do
+- Read page
+  - Allocate buffer and read all tuples on the page, and then release buffer.
+- Read tuple
+  - Fetch tuple one by one.